What is an SRT File? Everything You Need to Know for Video Captioning

 Table of Contents

-Learn What an SRT File is and How to Use It.
+Learn What an SRT File Is and How to Use It.

 Relying on automatic transcripts generated by video platforms can result in inaccuracies.